tkishimoto/gridalert/README.md

 * alert: alert anomaly events (under development).
 * all: do text, vector, cluster, plot, alert.

+Please see gridalert/__main__.py if you want to use gridalert module directly.

 ## Configuration
 The following is an example of the configuration file. [cluster/xxxx] need to be defined to run the gridalert.